 - For a first conviction – minimum $5,000 fine + 25% surcharge = $6,250

 - For a second conviction – minimum $10,000 fine +25% surcharge = $12,500

 If convicted, you are also facing a potential suspension of your driver's licence for up to one year.

-All of X-Copper's paralegals are licenced to provide legal services by The Law Society of Upper Canada.
+All of X-Copper's paralegals are licenced to provide legal services by The Law Society of Ontario.
 This ensures that all of our clients receive the most professional, confidential, and secure legal representation.

 We will examine your case thoroughly, ordering and reviewing the police officer's notes and disclosure evidence in advance.
 This will ensure you a professional and competent defense when we represent you in court.